fablabbcn/smartcitizen-docs/docs/Components/Firmware/guides/Using the Shell.md

 debug:       Toggle debug messages [-sdcard] [-espcom] [-list]
 shell:       Shows or sets shell mode [-on] [-off]
-mqtt:        Publish custom mqtt message ('topic' 'message') SCK >
+mqtt:        Publish custom mqtt message ('topic' 'message')
 ```

 !!! info "Pro tip"
-    The SCK outputs via serial a lot of information.
+    The SCK outputs  a lot of information via serial.
 This can be sometimes confusing while typing commands.
 You can silent it a bit with this command:

     ```
-    shell -on
+    SCK > shell -on
     Shell mode: on
     ```